kevinolega/callcentertrainingtips/_posts/2019-08-07-interview-notes.md

 Sometimes, I feel lazy and don't do this until the interviewer says something interesting.

-The interviewer sometimes looks surprired.
+The interviewer sometimes looks surprised.

 ## You're taking notes?